Ammarsultan997/azure-sdk-tools/tools/sdk-testgen/packages/autorest.gotest/doc/gotest_howto.md

 We use [API scenarios](https://github.com/Azure/azure-rest-api-specs/tree/main/documentation/api-scenario) to generate samples code.
 These samples will be committed to our [Azure SDK sample repo](https://github.com/azure-samples/azure-sdk-for-go-samples) for user reference.

 1. Use `@autorest/gotest` to generate the samples.
 One scenario file will generate one sample.
-Each sample will be a new module in separate folder and can be run directly.
+Each sample will be a new module in a separate folder and can be executable directly.
 ```sh
 autorest --version=3.8.2 --use=@autorest/go@latest --use=@autorest/gotest@latest --go --track2 --output-folder=<sdk-repo-workspace>/sdk/resourcemanager/signalr/armsignalr --clear-output-folder=false --go.clear-output-folder=false --testmodeler.generate-sdk-sample <sdk-repo-workspace>/sdk/resourcemanager/signalr/armsignalr/autorest.md
 ```